• Approach to Chemical Substance Management

 VOC use and release into the atmosphere

-Polychlorinated biphenyls (PCBs) are synthetic, mainly oily chemical substances.
-It has been reported that when they accumulate in the bodies of living organisms, they cause various symptoms.
-PCBs released into the environment are a cause of great concern in terms of global-scale contamination because they are resistant to decomposition in the environment but soluble in fat, resulting in their tendency to accumulate in the bodies of living organisms through the food chain.
-PCBs were previously used in numerous items, such as condensers, transformers, and fluorescent light ballasts, and waste materials and equipment in use that contain PCBs must be strictly managed.
+PCBs are synthetic, mainly oily chemical substances.
+It has been reported that PCBs cause various symptoms when they accumulate in the bodies of living organisms.
+PCBs are resistant to decomposition in the environment and soluble in fat; therefore, they tend to accumulate in living organisms through the food chain, raising concerns about global-scale environmental pollution.
+PCBs were previously used in items such as condensers, transformers, and fluorescent light ballasts, and strict management is required for waste and equipment containing PCBs.

-SHIONOGI appoints a manager to properly manage PCB-containing equipment for each organization or business site.
-Moreover, in accordance with the Act on Special Measures concerning Promotion of Proper Treatment of PCB Wastes (PCB Special Measures Act), we gradually proceeded with the proper disposal of PCB-containing equipment, and completed the disposal of all equipment containing high concentrations of PCBs installed in the buildings and premises we own by FY2022.
-We continue to take steps to complete the disposal of equipment containing low concentrations of PCBs by March 31, 2027, the deadline set forth in the PCB Special Measures Act.
+SHIONOGI appoints managers for each organization and site to properly manage the PCB-containing equipment.
+In accordance with the Act on Special Measures concerning Promotion of Proper Treatment of PCB Wastes (PCB Special Measures Act), we have gradually proceeded with the proper disposal of PCB-containing equipment and completed the disposal of all equipment containing high concentrations of PCBs in our buildings and premises by FY2022.
+We continue to take steps to complete the disposal of equipment containing low PCB concentrations by March 31, 2027, the deadline set forth in the PCB Special Measures Act.

 Fluorocarbons

-In compliance with the Act on Rational Use and Proper Management of Fluorocarbons, SHIONOGI identifies the relevant refrigeration and freezing, air-conditioning, and other types of applicable equipment that it possesses and operates, carries out simplified and periodic inspections, keeps related records, and calculates the amount of leakage.
-In FY2023, SHIONOGIʼs calculated fluorocarbons leakage was 727 tons-CO2.
-In compliance with the Kigali Amendment to the Montreal Protocol,*2 we are promoting a switch to fluorocarbon-free or low-GWP*3 equipment at the time of renewal.
+In compliance with the Act on Rational Use and Proper Management of Fluorocarbons, SHIONOGI identifies relevant refrigeration, freezing, and air-conditioning equipment; conducts simplified and periodic inspections; keeps records; and calculates leakage amounts.
+In FY2024, the calculated fluorocarbon leakage was 255 tons-CO2.
+In accordance with the Kigali Amendment to the Montreal Protocol*2, we are promoting the introduction of fluorocarbon-free or low-GWP*3 equipment when updating facilities.

 *3 GWP: Global Warming Potential